Summit County Court of Common Pleas

 According to Fred Stratmann, chief legal counsel for the Ohio Department of Veterans Services, statistics have shown the importance of the work of such specialized courts.
 There are 22 million U.S. Veterans nationwide: 900,000 in Ohio—among the top five states in number—and about 40,000 in Summit County alone.

-The key components of the Valor Court will be to provide the veteran with a comprehensive case plan to include a support team that will assist them in successfully completing their goals.
+The key components of the Summit County Valor Court are to provide the veteran with a comprehensive case plan to include a support team that will assist them in successfully completing their goals.
 These components will give the veteran opportunities to connect to available services at the Veteran’s Administration and other community resources, rebuild family and community ties, live a drug-free lifestyle, engage in services rather than incarceration, stabilize living conditions, connect with veteran peers living in the community, develop job skills, and return to school or work.

 v Judge Amy Corrigall Jones reserves the right to accept or reject any referred defendant at any time for any reason.